 - False alarms don’t waste city resources or cause alarm fatigue

 - You maintain compliance with National Fire Alarm Code (NFPA 72) and adhere to OSHA standards

 - You meet local building department and insurance carrier requirements

 - Insurance premiums are kept as low as possible

 - Your assets—and your building—are protected

-There are many options for fire alarm testing and inspection across Iowa and Wisconsin, but CEC offers a few advantages that are difficult to find anywhere else.
+There are many options for fire alarm testing and inspection across Iowa, Minnesota, and Wisconsin, but CEC offers a few advantages that are difficult to find anywhere else.

 - We Have a Dedicated Scheduling Team

 Many companies put technicians in charge of scheduling testing and inspections for clients.
 Because technicians juggle so many other responsibilities, important dates or actions can be missed, which leads to noncompliance.